nrdnhadi/destiknowtion/README.md

 # Cloud Computing Learning Path
 1. Make sure you have created a project in GCP
-2. Download all files from folder backend
+2. Pull all files from folder backend
 3. Upload files in the Backend to the google cloud editor
 4. Go to App Engine and create an instance
 5. Go to SQL and create mySQL and run the SQL query